mmistakes/made-mistakes-jekyll/_posts/2012-09-05-ryandwillis-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ryandwillis"
+title: "Dressed up in the car"
 description: "PaperFaces portrait of @ryandwillis drawn with Paper by 53 on an iPad."
 image: paperfaces-ryandwillis-twitter-lg
 thumb: paperfaces-ryandwillis-twitter-150.jpg